vic-cheung/cv/index.md

 __UC LEADERSHIP EXCELLENCE THROUGH ADVANCED DEGREES SCHOLAR SCHOLAR (UCLEADS)__, _[UCSD](https://www.ucop.edu/graduate-studies/initiatives-outreach/uc-leads.html)_<br>
 "Mentorship program for underprivileged and socioeconomically disadvantaged undergraduates for success in graduate school to later assume positions of leadership in industry, government, public service, and academia following completion of a doctoral STEM degree"<br>
+Two-way avenue:<br>
-<p>Two-way avenue: (1) Received mentorship from prior two cohorts as part of the incoming cohort (2) Provided mentorship to the next two cohorts while progressing through the program</p>
+ (1) Received mentorship from prior two cohorts as part of the incoming cohort<br>
+ (2) Provided mentorship to the next two cohorts while progressing through the program<br>

 ## Publications